MeteoSwiss/opendata-forecast-data/README.md

 [ensemble data assimilation](https://www.meteoswiss.admin.ch/weather/warning-and-forecasting-systems/icon-forecasting-systems/ensemble-data-assimilation.html).
 The user can access the forecast model output data of the last 24 hours.
 Data that is older than 24 hours is no longer available.
 To see what data is accessible, the user can search in [Catalog 1](https://sys-data.int.bgdi.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1?.language=en) for data on ICON-CH1-EPS and in [Catalog 2](https://sys-data.int.bgdi.ch/browser/#/collections/ch.meteoschweiz.ogd-forecasting-icon-ch2?.language=en) for ICON-CH2-EPS.

-The structure of the data is as follows: Each file contains several parameters.
-What kind of parameters are accesible is stated in the [list of variables](https://meteoswiss.sharepoint.com/:x:/s/tmsAPAPN/Ee1fZIGn92NAtiaAZ3fvhvkBa0G7yuybES5VNaEm7pGqFw?e=Ffm2qX).
-Here are some examples:
+Users can find information about available parameters, including metadata, by referring to the [list of variables](https://meteoswiss.sharepoint.com/:x:/s/tmsAPAPN/Ee1fZIGn92NAtiaAZ3fvhvkBa0G7yuybES5VNaEm7pGqFw?e=Ffm2qX).

 ### 2.1.
 Data granularity, update frequency, format, volume and more